Families First

 SNAP Update

-The Arc of Monroe wants to ensure that people we support — and their families — are aware of an important change to Supplemental Nutrition Assistance Program (SNAP) benefits.
+The Arc of Monroe wants to ensure that you are aware of an important change to Supplemental Nutrition Assistance Program (SNAP) benefits.

-Beginning March 1, new federal work requirements take effect for SNAP recipients ages 18–64 who do not have a child under age 14 living in the home.
+New federal work requirements took effect on March 1 for SNAP recipients ages 18–64 who do not have a child under age 14 living in the home.

 Under these rules, individuals who are subject to the requirement and do not meet it — and who do not qualify for an exemption — may be limited to three months of SNAP benefits until September 30, 2026.
 After those three months, benefits stop unless the individual meets work requirements or qualifies for an exemption.